boazsegev/iodine/README.md

 ### How does it compare to other servers?

-Personally, after looking around, the only comparable servers are Puma and Passenger, which Iodine significantly outperformed on my tests (I didn't test Passenger's enterprise version).
+Personally, after looking around, the only comparable servers are Puma and Passenger, which iodine significantly outperformed on my tests (I didn't test Passenger's enterprise version).

 Since the HTTP and Websocket parsers are written in C (with no RegExp), they're fairly fast.

-Also, Iodine's core and parsers are running outside of Ruby's global lock, meaning that they enjoy true concurrency before entering the Ruby layer (your application) - this offers Iodine a big advantage over other Ruby servers.
+Also, iodine's core and parsers are running outside of Ruby's global lock, meaning that they enjoy true concurrency before entering the Ruby layer (your application) - this offers iodine a big advantage over other Ruby servers.

-Another assumption Iodine makes is that it is behind a load balancer / proxy (which is the normal way Ruby applications are deployed) - this allows Iodine to disregard header validity checks (we're not checking for invalid characters) and focus it's resources on other security and performance concerns.
+Another assumption iodine makes is that it is behind a load balancer / proxy (which is the normal way Ruby applications are deployed) - this allows iodine to disregard header validity checks (we're not checking for invalid characters) and focus it's resources on other security and performance concerns.

 I recommend benchmarking the performance for yourself using `wrk` or `ab`: